tecknosap/secure-azure-oidc-login/README.md

 - Storing static secrets in repositories or environments can lead to leaks
 - Maintaining secret access for multiple pipelines slows down delivery velocity

-This project addresses these problems by using token-based authentication with OIDC, providing a secure, automated, and auditable method for Azure resource management from GitHub workflows.
+This project addresses these issues by using token-based authentication with OIDC, providing a secure, automated, and auditable method for managing Azure resources from GitHub workflows.

 ---